knative/docs/serving/samples/helloworld-haskell/README.md

 1. To find the IP address for your service, enter `kubectl get svc knative-ingressgateway -n istio-system` to get the ingress IP for your cluster.
-If your cluster is new, it may take sometime for the service to get asssigned an external IP address.
+If your cluster is new, it may take some time for the service to get assigned an external IP address.

     ```shell